sibevin/uidable/README.md

 ## Redefine Uid Generation

-You override `gen_uid` method in your class/model if you want to generate your own uid.
+You can override `gen_uid` method in your class/model if you want to generate your own uid.
 Here is an example:

     require `random_token`